slimgroup/CloudExtras.jl/README.md

 Pkg.clone("git@github.com:slimgroup/CloudExtras.jl.git")
 ```

-From terminal prompt configure AWS credentiuals if not done alread:
+Configure AWS credentials if not done already or if needed.
+(On EC2 instances/containers use appropriate S3 role for EC2 if configured, otherwise run this configuration.)
+Use your AWS access keys and configure with command :

 ```
 aws configure
 ```

 ## Current functionality